 I was born in a time when human civilizations where threatened to disappear due to the large-scale use of atomic bombs.
 I was born in a post-world war era, where people from all over the world just recently had experienced tremendous tragedies and horrors due to mass violence.
 I was born in a postcolonial era where countries and nations struggled to get their freedom and autonomy in relation to racist colonisers and imperialists – racism, a toxic ideology and practice that have caused unimaginable pain to real people for centuries.
 I was born in an era where women started to gain rights in different domains of the Swedish society, but only because of their own struggle and by highlighting the consequences and awfulness of male dominance.
 I was born in an era where increased knowledge about the effects of unsustainable use of planetary resources started to get public and political attention, as well as information on the huge inequalities that existed throughout the globe – inequalities that were understood and experienced very differently due to positions, interests, identities and ideologies, but from my point of view could not be considered as anything else than outrageous an unjust.
 Why should a boy or girl living in a different situation from me in an another place have less opportunities and rights?

-I was born at the sunny side of the street and could have turned a blind eye to the sufferings in the world, but I did not.
-Whatever little I could do in a remote corner of the world, I would do.
-It was time to take a stand and make some necessary decisions regarding life orientation.
+In fact, I was born at the sunny side of the street and who would I be if I choosed to turn a blind eye to the sufferings and horrors in the world?
+I asked myself what I could do?
+I was not full of self confidence, but I felt It was time for me to take a stand and make some necessary decisions regarding life orientation.
+Million feelings and thoughts occupied me at that time, and I understood that I needed to start somewhere, even if it only was by a small step.
 This was approximately thirty-five years ago.

 I have been and still am concerned about the trends we are all witnessing and which are experienced very differently depending on who we are and where we live.